-Being let go from a job is always difficult, impacting every part of a person’s life from the financial to the professional and emotional.
-But employees discharged for unlawful reasons can take action in their defense.
-If you believe you were wrongfully terminated from your job, you need an aggressive and experienced legal team to fight for the justice you deserve.
-Some common situations leading to wrongful termination cases include:
+Being terminated from a job is always difficult, impacting every part of a person’s life from the financial to the professional and emotional.
+However, employees terminated for unlawful reasons can take action in their defense.
+If you believe you are a victim of wrongful termination, you need an aggressive and experienced wrongful termination attorney to fight for the justice you deserve.

 - Violation of an employment contract

-- Retaliation for filing a workers’ compensation claim
+- Retaliation for filing a workers’ compensation L&I claim

 - Whistleblower retaliation

-Washington state workplaces abides by “at-will employment” rules, meaning an employer or employee may terminate the relationship at any time for most any reason.
-At first glance this seems to exempt employers from any liability for wrongful discharge, but there are a wide number of statutory and common law circumstances where an employer may be liable for terminating an employee.
-For example, a Washington employer cannot terminate an employee for taking actions that follow public policy, such as “whistleblowing” to alert the public or regulatory agencies of misconduct within the company.
-There are also federal statutes like the 1964 Civil Rights Act and the Americans with Disabilities Act that bar employers from terminating employees based on race, disability and many other factors, or from retaliating against that worker if they file a complaint about one of those prohibited practices.
+Washington State workplaces abide by at-will employment rules, meaning an employer or employee may terminate employment at any time for almost any reason.
+At first glance, this seems to exempt employers from any liability for wrongful termination, but there are a wide number of statutory and common law circumstances where an employer may be liable for wrongfully terminating an employee.
+For example, a Washington State employer cannot terminate an employee for taking actions that follow public policy, such as whistleblowing to alert the public or regulatory agencies of misconduct within the company.
+There are also federal statutes such as the 1964 Civil Rights Act and the Americans with Disabilities Act (ADA).
+These protections bar employers from terminating employees based on race, disability, and many other factors, or from retaliating against that worker if they file a complaint about one of those prohibited practices.

-Don’t wait to call us for a free consultation on your case.
-There are time limits on filing a wrongful termination claim, so it’s important to consult with an attorney as soon as possible.
+Call our experienced legal team today for a free case review.
+There are time limits on filing a wrongful termination claim, so it’s important to act as soon as possible.

 Do I Need To Hire A Wrongful Termination Attorney?